Witness of fatal stabbing describes horror aboard train

 HAYWARD, Calif.
 (AP) — A woman who witnessed the killing of a man who intervened during a theft on a San Francisco Bay Area commuter train is describing a horrific scene.

-College student Sophia Humphrey says a barefoot Jermain Brim was moving in erratic, twitchy motions before he attacked allegedly Oliver Williams, 49, she told the San Francisco Chronicle in story published Friday.
+College student Sophia Humphrey says a barefoot Jermain Brim was moving in erratic, twitchy motions before he allegedly attacked Oliver Williams, 49, she told the San Francisco Chronicle in a story published Friday.

 Williams stopped Brim, 39, from stealing the shoes of a sleeping homeless man and the two started fighting, authorities said.
 Brim wrestled a knife away from Williams and used it to fatally stab him Tuesday, according to Bay Area Transit Police.